carbon-language/carbon-lang/docs/design/generics/details.md

 ##### Concern

-Sometimes we may need a single type-type without any parameters or unspecified associated constants/types, such as to define a `DynPtr(TT)` (as [described in the following dynamic pointer type section](#dynamic-pointer-type)).
+Sometimes we may need a single type-of-type without any parameters or unspecified associated constants/types, such as to define a `DynPtr(TT)` (as [described in the following dynamic pointer type section](#dynamic-pointer-type)).
 To do this with a `where` clause approach you would have to name the constraint before using it, an annoying extra step.
 For Rust, it is part of